dancer1325/rest-assured-wiki/Usage.md

         statusCode(200);
 ```

 While this may work it's not optimal.
 What happens when form authentication is used like this in REST Assured an additional request have to made to the server in order to retrieve the webpage with the login details.
 REST Assured will then try to parse this page and look for two input fields (with username and password) as well as the form action URI.
-This may work or this may fail depending on the complexity of the webpage.
+This may work or fail depending on the complexity of the webpage.
 A better option is to supply the these details when setting up the form authentication.
 In this case one could do:

 ```java
 given().